infraspecdev/terraform-module-gcs-publisher/README.md

 ## Contributing

 Contributions are welcome.
+Please see [DEVELOPMENT.md](DEVELOPMENT.md) for development setup, guidelines, and workflow information.
 Submit a Pull Request to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.